grow-graphics/gd/src/content/docs/guide/Class Database/registering.md

 `T.Extension` type of the object you would like to extend.

-All struct fields beginning with an uppercase letter will be exported as properties in the editor, and all methods beginning with an uppercase letter will be exported for use in scripts.
+All struct fields beginning with an uppercase letter will be exported as properties in the editor, and all methods beginning with an uppercase letter will be exported for use in `.gd` scripts.

 ```go
 package main